Emergency home repairs you should never ignore.

 5. Gas leak.

-A gas leak can give off a bad smell or cause your plants to suddenly wilt.
-The worst-case scenario is that this could lead to an explosion or illness.
-If you suspect a gas line is leaking, please call your gas company, along with your local fire department, and be sure to evacuate your home as soon as possible.
+If you suspect your gas line is leaking, please call your gas company, along with your local fire department.
+Evacuate your home as soon as possible.
 For more guidance, visit the U.S. Department of Energy website.

-• Dirt blowing in the air
+• There's dirt blowing in the air.

-• Bubbles in standing water
+• You see bubbles in standing water.

-• You feel sick (e.g., sudden headaches, dizziness, nausea)
+• You feel sick (e.g., sudden headaches, dizziness, nausea).

-When the hot summer months hit, the last thing you want to do is sit in a warm, stuffy home.
-If you don’t fix your broken air conditioner or HVAC system, then that’s exactly what could happen.
-Apart from making your home uncomfortable, a broken A/C with electrical issues (or an A/C that’s not properly maintained) could be a fire hazard.
+repairman fixing air conditionerWhen the hot summer months hit, the last thing you want to do is sit in a warm, stuffy home.
+If you don’t fix your broken air conditioner, then that’s exactly what could happen.

-• Unit is leaking refrigerant
+• The unit is leaking refrigerant.

-• Unit has stopped working
+• Your AC has stopped working.

-• Unit is blowing hot air
+• You notice your unit is blowing hot air.

-• Unit is making a strange noise
+• The unit is making a strange noise.

 7. Furnace issues.

-A furnace distributes heat throughout a home.
-If you have a gas or oil furnace, it’s important to regularly clean it and get it checked by a professional to prevent deadly amounts of carbon monoxide from leaking.
+cleaning dirty furnaceA furnace helps distributes heat throughout a home.
+If you have a gas or oil furnace, it’s important to regularly clean it and get it checked by a furnace maintenance professional to prevent deadly amounts of carbon monoxide from leaking.

 Here are a few signs you might need emergency furnace repair services: